AbdurrahmanOdusanya/TSA-Fleet-Performance-Operations-Analytics/README.md

 ## Project Overview

-This is my capstone project for the **TsAcademy Data Analytics Programme**, built under the guidance of my mentor **Ezeikel**.
+This is my capstone project for the **TsAcademy Data Analytics Programme**, built under the guidance of my mentor [**Ezeikel**](https://x.com/ezekiel_aleke).
 It analyzes a comprehensive trucking and fleet operations dataset to surface actionable insights across revenue, driver performance, fleet health, fuel efficiency, and safety all packaged into a four-page interactive Power BI dashboard.

 **The Core Question:** Where is this trucking business leaving money on the table, which operational risks demand immediate attention, and what does the data say leadership should prioritize right now?

 The goal was not just to build a dashboard that looks good.
-The goal was to think like an analyst embedded in a real trucking operation — asking uncomfortable questions, connecting numbers to decisions, and translating raw data into business intelligence that actually drives action.
+The goal was to think like an analyst embedded in a real trucking operation asking uncomfortable questions, connecting numbers to decisions, and translating raw data into business intelligence that actually drives action.

 ---